 I am an Assistant Professor in the Department of Linguistics at Western Washington University.
-My research interests lie in semantics, pragmatics, morphology and syntax.
+My research interests lie in semantics, pragmatics, morphology, syntax and language documentation.
 I approach questions in these areas primarily through the lens of Tiwa, a Tibeto-Burman language spoken in Assam, India.

 My research interests include: